Updated: Apr 9

 FAFSA doesn’t award financial aid.
 The FAFSA application only determines if you are eligible for aid.
 Yes, all students who submit the FAFSA qualify for an unsubsidized federal loan.
 But the FAFSA is just the government’s way of calculating your eligibility.
 It’s just the messenger.

 Your EFC is not the amount you will pay.
 Every family has an Expected Family Contribution from FAFSA.
 And some 300 private colleges use the CSS Profile from the College Board, which can calculate the EFC differently.
 The EFC is a measure of your financial strength and is understood to be the amount you can afford to pay.
 But…. most colleges don’t offer 100% of need or enough aid to cover the remaining costs above your EFC.
 Most public universities can not afford to meet everyone’s demonstrated need.
 Even if a school meets 100%, you will be expected to pay the full amount of the EFC.

 A merit scholarship might not be enough.
 A $20,000 a year scholarship sounds generous, but if the private college’s sticker price is $60,000+, you need to reconsider.
 Full scholarships exist, but they are rare and extremely competitive.

 Loans might be the only “aid” your student is offered.
 Officially, federal loans are not considered financial aid, but depending on your EFC and the college’s available money, it may be all that is offered.

-You student almost certainly cannot file as an independent.
+Your student almost certainly cannot file as an independent.
 The age of 24 is still the magic age for automatic financial independence.
 Only a few circumstances grant independence.
-Most must be documented by a school counselor and financial forms.
+A school counselor and financial forms must document most.

-Please contact us if you would like a free interest meeting to provide some of the basics on EFC, Need-based giving and merit scholarships.
-We are standing by to support.
+Please contact us if you would like a free interest meeting to provide some of the basics on EFC, Need-based giving, and merit scholarships.
+We are standing by to support you.